Motoko Kusanagi: Live-action film

-In the 2017 DreamWorks Pictures Ghost in the Shell live-action movie directed by Rupert Sanders, Scarlett Johansson portrays Motoko, who is initially introduced as Mira Killian (who shares the same initials).
+In the 2017 Paramount Pictures and DreamWorks Pictures Ghost in the Shell live-action movie directed by Rupert Sanders, Scarlett Johansson portrays Motoko, who is initially introduced as Mira Killian (who shares the same initials).
 It is revealed at the end of the film that she was originally a teenage Japanese girl and activist named Motoko Kusanagi (portrayed by Kaori Yamamoto) who had run away from home one year prior to the events of the film.
-While living with other critics of cyborg technology in what is referred to as the Lawless Region, she is kidnapped by agents of the Hanka Robotics corporation, who perform experiments upon her and place her brain inside a cybernetic body.
+While living with other anti-cyber corporate activists in what is referred to as the Lawless Region, she is kidnapped by agents of the Hanka Robotics corporation; experiments performed by the company enable them to remove her brain and install it in a new cyborg body, which is designed with Caucasian physical features.
 In effect, this makes her the first full-body cyborg to be successfully developed.
-Upon awakening inside her new body, Kusanagi is told that her name is Mira Killian and that her family was killed in a terrorist attack.
-She is also given false memories and subsequently employed by Section 9.
+Upon awakening inside her new body, Kusanagi is told that her name is Mira Killian and that her family was killed in a terrorist attack, which is reinforced with implanted false memories.
+She is then given extensive combat and police training before joining Section 9.
 Mira later discovers the secret behind her creation from the film's initial antagonist Kuze, who also underwent experimentation, as well as Dr. Ouelet, who played a primary role in developing her prosthetic body.
 With the help of Section 9, she consents to having Cutter, the Hanka executive trying to murder her, killed by her boss, Aramaki.